ripienaar/free-for-dev/README.md

    * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service.
 Little Lemur plan: max 1 million messages/month, max 20 concurrent connections, max 100 queues, max 10,000 queued messages, multiple nodes in different AZ's
    * [serveo.net](https://serveo.net/) - Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.
    * [ZeroTier](https://www.zerotier.com) - FOSS managed virtual Ethernet as a service.
 Unlimited end-to-end encrypted networks of 100 clients on free plan.
 Clients for desktop/mobile/NA; web interface for configuration of custom routing rules and approval of new client nodes on private networks.
+   * [Hamachi](https://www.vpn.net/) - LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with free plan allows unlimited networks with up to 5 peoples

 ## Issue Tracking and Project Management

    * [bitrix24.com](https://www.bitrix24.com/) — Free intranet and project management tool